ibmresilient/resilient-community-apps/fn_sep/README.md

 ```

 ## Example
-For function **SEP - Scan Endpoints** the sample workflow **Initiate EOC Scan for Artifact** has been provided:
+The provided **SEP - Scan Endpoints** function with the **Initiate EOC Scan for Artifact** workflow initiates an Evidence of Compromise (EOC) scan of an artifact value against a list of endpoints or groups.

  ![screenshot: fn-sep-scan-endpoints ](./screenshots/wf-sep-initiate-eoc-scan-for-artifact.png)

-Initiates an Evidence of Compromise (EOC) scan of an artifact value against a list of endpoints or groups.
-The function can also be used to complete a remediation delete action on a sha256 hash value in conjunction with a scan.
+The function can also be used to complete a remediation delete action on a SHA256 hash value in conjunction with a scan.

  ![screenshot: fn-sep-scan-endpoints ](./screenshots/fn-sep-scan-endpoints.png)